rider-rebooted/win_brenda_installer/README.md

 2.Install Microsoft Visual C++ Compiler for Python 2.7 from [here](https://www.microsoft.com/en-gb/download/details.aspx?id=44266)

-3.Install [Brenda](https://github.com/jamesyonan/brenda) by unzipping to drive "c:\" ("step 3" which is supposed to do it automatically fails at the moment)
+3.Install [Brenda](https://github.com/jamesyonan/brenda) by unzipping the download to drive "c:\" ("step 3" which is supposed to do it automatically fails at the moment)

 4.Download the zip file, extract it and move the "win_brenda_installer.py" file to your "C:\Python27" directory.